-The Company entered into the following transactions with a related party during the years ended December 31 2022 and 2021:
+The Company entered into the following transactions with a related party that holds an equity interest in the Company during the years ended December 31 2023 and 2022:

 - In March 2021, the Company issued a convertible unsecured debenture to Crocker Mountain in the principal amount of \$900,000, convertible into Common Shares at the option of the holder at a conversion price of \$6.00 (the "Crocker Mountain Debenture").
-The Crocker Mountain Debenture was later amended to provide that it was convertible into Series 1 Preferred Shares at the option of the holder at a conversion price of \$6.00.
-In June 2022, Crocker Mountain elected to convert the Crocker Mountain Debenture and was issued 9,000,000 Series 1 Preferred Shares, which, as a result of the Reverse Stock Split, are now convertible into an aggregate of 150,000 Common Shares. - In March 2021, the Company issued a convertible unsecured debenture to the Jeremy M. Sclar 2012 Irrevocable Family Trust, an affiliate of Crocker Mountain (the "Trust"), in the principal amount of \$900,000, convertible into Common Shares at the option of the holder at a conversion price of \$6.00 (the "Trust Debenture").
-The Trust Debenture was later amended to provide that it was convertible into Series 1 Preferred Shares at the option of the holder at a conversion price of \$6.00.
-In June 2022, the Trust elected to convert the Trust Debenture and was issued 9,000,000 Series 1 Preferred Shares, which, as a result of the Reverse Stock Split, are now convertible into an aggregate of 150,000 Common Shares. - In August 2021, Crocker Mountain acquired (a) 340,833 Common Shares and (b) a warrant to purchase 85,208 Common Shares for an aggregate purchase price of \$3,272,000, each represented on a post-split basis. - In October 2022, in a private offering, the Trust acquired 104,869 Common Shares and a warrant to purchase 26,217 Common Shares for an aggregate purchase price of \$566,292.
+The Crocker Mountain Debenture was later amended to provide that it was convertible into Series 1 Convertible Preferred Shares.
+In December 2023, Crocker Mountain entered into an agreement with Company to exchange all of its Series 1 Convertible Preferred Shares into 150,000 Series 2 Convertible Preferred Shares, which are convertible into an aggregate of 150,000 Common Shares. - In March 2021, the Company issued a convertible unsecured debenture to the Jeremy M. Sclar 2012 Irrevocable Family Trust, an affiliate of Crocker Mountain (the "Trust"), in the principal amount of \$900,000, convertible into Common Shares at the option of the holder at a conversion price of \$6.00 (the "Trust Debenture").
+The Trust Debenture was later amended to provide that it was convertible into Series 1 Convertible Preferred Shares.
+In December 2023, the Trust entered into an agreement with Company to exchange all of its Series 1 Convertible Preferred Shares into 150,000 Series 2 Convertible Preferred Shares, which are convertible into an aggregate of 150,000 Common Shares. - In October 2022, in a private offering, the Trust acquired 104,869 Common Shares and a warrant to purchase 26,217 Common Shares for an aggregate purchase price of \$566,292. - In August 2023, in a private offering, the Trust acquired 664,894 Common Shares and a warrant to purchase 664,894 Common Shares for an aggregate purchase price of \$1,250,001. - In August 2023, in a private offering, Crocker Mountain acquired 664,893 Common Shares and a warrant to purchase 664,893 Common Shares for an aggregate purchase price of \$1,249,999.

-16. COMMITMENTS AND CONTINGENCIES
+12. COMMITMENTS AND CONTINGENCIES